jsoref/Issue-Label-Bot-wiki/Incident-Response-Plan.md

 ## 1.0 Purpose

 The purpose of the policy is to establish the goals for the breach response process.
+This document is intended for compliance for the [Incident response plan](https://developer.github.com/marketplace/getting-started/security-review-process/#incident-response-plan) on the GitHub Marketplace.

 ## 1.1 Background